Jiwoo0920/CS1XA3/Project01/README.md

 ./project_analyze.sh
 ```

 Then, the user will be given a set of options to choose which feature of the script he/she wishes to execute.
-As of right now (Friday, Feb 15, 2019), there is only one working feature in this script, which is _**TODO Log**_.
-By Tuesday Feb 26, 2019, the user will have a set of at least 3 features to choose from.

 The following lines are what the user will see when he/she first executes the script:
 ```
 Please select a feature:
 1) TODO Log
-2) Another Feature Coming Soon (Part 2)
+2) Merge Log
+3) File Type Count
+4) Compile Error Log
+5) (Custom) chmod Converter
 Feature:
 ```